 This course provides an intense study of the topics which are fundamental to the study of calculus.
 Emphasis is placed on functions and their graphs with special attention to polynomial, rational, exponential, logarithmic and trigonometric functions, and analytic trigonometry.
-Upon completion, students should be able to solve practical problems and use appropriate models for analysis and This course has been approved for transfer under the CAA as a general education course in Mathematics.
+Upon completion, students should be able to solve practical problems and use appropriate models for analysis and prediction.
+This course has been approved for transfer under the CAA as a general education course in Mathematics.
+This course has been approved for transfer under the ICAA as a general education course in Mathematics.

-MAT 175A Precalculus Lab
+MAT 175A Precalculus Lab 0 2 0 1